Designing ADA‑Compliant Touchless Bathrooms with BathSelect Fixtures

 Benefits of Touchless Technology

-Touchless fixtures promote hygiene through sensor activation.
-BathSelect’s range of ADA-compliant commercial sensor faucets uses infrared, capacitive, or ultrasonic technology—ensuring functionality without physical contact.
+Touchless fixtures encourage cleanliness through the activation of sensors.
+BathSelect’s range of ADA-compliant commercial sensor faucets uses infrared, capacitive, or ultrasonic technology.
+Thus, they provide activation without the use of human touch.

 BathSelect’s Certification Credentials

-BathSelect fixtures are backed by certifications such as CE, WaterSense, UPC, NSF, ISO, Energy Star, and UL, reinforcing safety, energy efficiency, and performance in high-use settings.
+BathSelect fixtures are supported by certifications such as CE, WaterSense, UPC, NSF, ISO, Energy Star, and UL, strengthening the safety, energy efficiency, and performance in high-use settings.

 Choosing ADA‑Compliant Faucets—Technical Criteria